vinicioscst/newsletter-api/README.en.md

 bun install or npm install

+# Configure database with Docker (ignore it if you're using another service)

+docker-compose up -d

 # Create the .env file and fill in the correct data

 API_KEY=            # Insert your Gemini API key here DATABASE_URL=       # Your database connection string.
-Example: postgresql://USER:PASSWORD@HOST:PORT/DATABASE
+Example: postgresql://docker:docker@localhost:5432/newsletter_db
 PORT=               # Port where the application will run SECRET_KEY=         # Secret key for generating the user token upon login SECRET_KEY_CRON=    # Secret key for configuring the Cron library